 A closed lunch period will be observed with all students eating in the cafeteria whether their lunch is purchased or brought from home.
 Students are not permitted to go home for lunch.
-Lunches for the entire week can be purchased from the lunch cashier.
 Students packing may purchase milk daily.
 It is the student's and parent's responsibility to see that the student has a lunch or lunch money before he/she leaves for school.
 Students are not allowed to charge more than \$15.
 Any time the amount owed goes over this amount, a milk and cheese sandwich will be given to the student.
 Please make every effort to put lunch money into your child's account on a weekly basis.
 Notices are sent home weekly with students that owe money.

 Students are to remain in the cafeteria during their lunch period.
 While eating in the cafeteria, students will dispose of trash in the proper containers.
-No outside food or beverage will be permitted in the cafeteria unless pre-arranged by school personnel.